etnz/permute/readme.md

 - utility functions to deal with permutations, transpositions, combinations
 - algorithm to generate all permutations, combinations under different constraints.

+See [Examples](https://godoc.org/github.com/etnz/permute#pkg-examples) or directly the [godoc](https://godoc.org/github.com/etnz/permute) for more details.

 The number of generated items can get huge, hence the effort to generate permutations or combinations so that successives elements differ only by a 'small' change.